Max Kepler Player Props: Twins vs. Red Sox

-Max Kepler, with a slugging percentage of .304 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Boston Red Sox, with James Paxton on the mound, June 19 at 7:40 PM ET.
+The Minnesota Twins and Max Kepler (.304 slugging percentage over his past 10 games, including one homer), battle starter Kutter Crawford and the Boston Red Sox at Target Field, Tuesday at 7:40 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Tigers.
+He had a hitless showing in his previous game (0-for-2) against the Tigers.

 Max Kepler Game Info & Props vs. the Red Sox